ckormanyos/pi-crunch-metal/README.md

 of high-performance numerical computing with the raw simplicity of bare-metal embedded microcontroller systems.

-Exihbiting the utmost in portability realized through modern header-only C++14 template code, pi-crunch-metal is intended to run out of the box on both a PC system as well as selected bare-metal microcontroller systems.
+Exihbiting the utmost in portability realized primarily through modern header-only C++14 template code, pi-crunch-metal is intended to run out of the box on both a PC system as well as selected bare-metal microcontroller systems.